Health Care Careers for Squeamish Stomachs

 PT is another viable alternative

 Physical therapy aims to restore movement, function, work and recreational activities that might be limited because of disease, age or injury.
-Treatments can include instructing patients on exercises, teaching techniques to help the patient walk again or to newly use a wheelchair, discussing strategies to help a patient function fully, or therapeutic massage or treatment such as ultrasound or traction.
+Treatments can include instructing patients on exercises, teaching techniques to help the patient walk again or to newly using a wheelchair, discussing strategies to help a patient function fully, or therapeutic massage or treatment such as ultrasound or traction.

 None of which involves dealing with blood or other bodily fluids.